El-Bromero/java/src/main/java/java_4/testing/UPER.md

 *Check if good is imported to it applies 5%
-*Have a Customer class that holds customer info and methods *Have a Product class that holds product info and methods *Have a cart/register class that will take the customer's products and log receipt *Have a Main class that instantiate objects of classes mentioned above *
+*Have a Customer class that holds customer info and methods *Have a Product class that holds product info and methods *Have a receipt class that will take the customer's products and log receipt *Have a Main class that instantiate objects of classes mentioned above *
 <h2>